 One of our founders, Ryan Taylor, sits on the RJC board and is past co-chair of the standards committee which oversees the standards implemented for all members.

 American Gem Society

 The American Gem Society (AGS) is not well known amongst consumers outside of the United States, but it’s an organisation that is based upon education and consumer protection.
 To become members, we were required to submit a detailed application, as well as letters of reference from existing AGS members.
-It is, without question, an elite organization and the process of applying is akin to applying to graduate school.
+It is, without question, an elite organisation and the process of applying is akin to applying to graduate school.
 To maintain our membership, we have to write an exam every year, one that includes everything from gemology to business practices.
 Honestly, it feels a bit like being a student.
 You can learn more about the AGS at www.americangemsociety.org

 Competition Bureau of Canada